 - A research apprenticeship with either one of the IES-PIRT affiliated faculty or one of NYU’s external research partners (MDRC, American Institutes for Research, or the New York City Department of Education);

 - A practice/policy internship focused on “client-driven” research aimed at a specific actionable policy or practice question;

 - Commitment to writing a dissertation focused on education science; and

 - Participation in other supplemental professional development activities.

-James Kemple, Executive Director of the Research Alliance for New York City Schools, serves as Program Director and Elise Cappella, Associate Professor of Applied Psychology, serves as Deputy Director.
+James Kemple, Executive Director of the Research Alliance for New York City Schools, serves as Program Director and Elise Cappella, Associate Professor of Applied Psychology, serves as Co-Director.

 The NYU IES-PIRT program is supported by the Institute of Education Sciences (IES) in the US Department of Education.